Relieve Pain and Improve Well-Being with Our Skilled Osteopathic Manual Therapist

 Massage Therapy Calgary

-Our massage therapists help calm down the nervous system by enhancing total relaxation, relieve pain in the body, and restore balance in a body that has been abused, overworked and neglected.
-Their treatment techniques include Deep tissue, injury recovery, pre/post natal massage, Hot Stone massage, Trigger point Therapy, and Swedish Relaxation
+Our Registered Massage Therapist in Calgary help calm down the nervous system by enhancing total relaxation, relieving pain in the body, and restoring balance in a body that has been abused, overworked, and neglected.
+Their treatment techniques include Deep tissue, injury recovery, pre/post natal massage, Hot Stone massage, Trigger Point Therapy, and Swedish Relaxation.

-Our massage therapists work collaboratively with the other disciples at Seton Integrative Health Clinic (naturopathic doctors, chiropractor, acupuncturist, TCM doctor) to provide the best care and focus on the totality of a patients’ health.
-For eg, the massage therapist and naturopathic doctor may collaborate together on treating a patient with chronic pain, the massage therapist will focus on the physical pain, at the same time the naturopathic doctor will identify the underlying root cause of inflammation that is occurring in the body.
-Our massage therapists also work closely with other health care providers in the building.
+Our Registered Massage Therapist in Calgary works collaboratively with the other disciples at Seton Integrative Health Clinic (naturopathic doctors, chiropractors, acupuncturists, TCM doctors) to provide the best care and focus on the totality of a patient’s health.
+For e.g., the massage therapist and naturopathic doctor may collaborate together on treating a patient with chronic pain; the massage therapist will focus on the physical pain, and at the same time, the naturopathic doctor will identify the underlying root cause of inflammation that is occurring in the body.
+Our Registered Massage Therapist in Calgary also works closely with other healthcare providers in the building.

 Osteopathy

 Nowadays, it has 2 major schools of thought – the American D.O.s, which are Osteopathic Physicians, are almost identical to M.D.s and take the same time and amount of education and have the same rights.
-European D.O.s are dedicated manual therapists that function more closely to a chiro or physiotherapist.
+European D.O.s are dedicated Osteopathic Manual Therapists that function more closely to a chiro or physiotherapist.

 An Osteopathic Manual Therapist helps deal with musculoskeletal issues and movement dysfunction, helping reduce pain through gentle techniques.
-In addition to this, I use nutrition and corrective exercise, along with education in pain science to help patients understand their chronic pain, manage their pain, and to create strategies to help deal with that pain
+In addition to this, I use nutrition and corrective exercise, along with education in pain science, to help patients understand their chronic pain, manage their pain, and create strategies to help deal with that pain.

 Osteopathic Manual Therapist